Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

-Slack is often viewed as a powerful and efficient team communication tool—and it is.
-But there can be an easily overlooked consequence in our endless search for efficiency: Eventually, it often comes at the expense of one of our most valuable assets: Our relationships.
+The Slack app is often viewed as a powerful and efficient team communication tool—and it is.
+But there can be an easily overlooked consequence in our endless search for efficiency.
+Eventually, it often comes at the expense of one of our most valuable assets: Our relationships.

 As CEO, your relationship with your team is one of the primary drivers of your company’s culture.
 When your team feels known, supported, and appreciated, you’ll foster a culture that reflects that.
 Likewise, if your team feels overlooked, overwhelmed, and taken for granted … Your culture will often reflect that, too.